kkemmere/Student-Manager-API/README.md

 This is a project that shows you how to build a NodeJs RESTful API that connects to MySQL databse using npm promise wrapper & nodemon.<br/>
 Database used is called "university" and created by one of my professors.
 All data in the database is for test purposes only.<br/><br/>
 Using "Postman" application to be able to use Post, Put, Delete operations.
 Ideally it is implemented such that JavaScript/HTML is used on client side instead.
-(Will probably add angular front end soon)
+(Will add angular front end soon)

 ## Node Modules (Must have NodeJs installed)